natebrennand/cpp_collections/README.md

 ----
 ## Introduction

-Collections are fundamental to most programming tasks.
-More importantly, they let you group and process large sets of data.
-Whether you  want to create a collection of a financial transactions you want to operate on, or you want to calculate something as summing a list of squares between 0 and 10.
+Collections are fundamental to most programming tasks because they allow the user to group and process large sets of data.
+However, when it comes to writing moderately complex collection manipulations, C++ is markedly behind some of its more modern counterparts with respect to code clarity and efficiency of space.
+This is the problem we set out to solve.

 ![Image of Kesiev](http://i.imgur.com/GnCHqIm.png?1)

-Currently, processing collections in C++ is not only far from perfect, but is syntax-wise far behind many current functional programming paradigms.

-Languages are used as tools to communicate, and incidentally, the structure and limitations of a C++ determine the way we think.
-Learning how to think and within the context of a language provides one the ability to be a proper user, well at the same time
+Languages are used as tools to communicate, and consequently, the structure and limitations of the languages we use determine the way we think.
+This idea, known in the field of linguistic relativity as the [Sapir-Whorf hypothesis][2], has critical implications when applied to programming languages, namely that the ability of a programmer to reason about a problem is limited by the languages he or she has learned.

+One of the clearest examples of

+Learning how to think within the context of a new language can provide the user with a completely new point of view on solving a problem he or she might have solved dozens of times before.

 > In 24 hours you might be able to learn some of the syntax of C++ (if you already know another language), but you couldn't learn much about how to use the language.
 In short, if you were, say, a Basic programmer, you could learn to write programs in the style of Basic using C++ syntax, but you couldn't learn what C++ is actually good (and bad) for.
 So what's the point?
 Alan Perlis once said: "A language that doesn't affect the way you think about programming, is not worth knowing" -- [Peter Norvig][1]

 [1]:http://www.norvig.com/21-days.html

-This is the principle of linguistic relativity also known as the [Sapir-Whorf hypothesis][2] shows that the constraints of a language are what most often limit our thought processing.
-This idea, when applied to programming languages shows how Lisp programmers use macros for everything, Python programmers even in Ruby have code that looks like python.

 [2]:http://en.wikipedia.org/wiki/Linguistic_relativity